Church Planter / Pastor - Kazakhstan

-Bakhid labors in southern Kazakhstan.
+Bakhid labors in a protected region in Kazakhstan.
 He is a graduate of the Samara Center for Biblical Training and is a part of their fellowship of pastors.
-In addition to his regular preaching activities, Bakhid is also very active in evangelism among the Muslim Kazakhs in his area, who make up the majority of the population.
-Due to new government laws and regulations, Christians in Kazakhstan are now losing their religious freedom.
+In addition to his regular preaching activities, Bakhid is also very active in teaching a Bible and Theology class for many people in his community who are interested to know more about Christianity.
+Due to new government laws and regulations, Christians in Kazakhstan are losing their religious freedom.

 Testimony of Conversion